 How long can you stay in Italy and stay longer if you own property?

-Italy currently provides no residency or citizenship rights based upon property purchase.
+Italy currently provides no residency or citizenship rights based on property purchase.

 Buying property won’t provide approval for any visa to stay in Italy.
 However, it will provide you with an Italian address, which is a necessary step in applying for residency.